-The NDIS Decision Support Pilot Program assists people with limited decision-making capacity to navigate the NDIS system.
+The National Disability Insurance Scheme (NDIS) Decision Support Pilot Program assists people with limited decision-making capacity to navigate the NDIS system.

-- People who do not have any appropriate decision-making support such as a family member, carer, guardian or other significant person who is willing and able to support the person to make decisions.
+- Have no other appropriate decision-making support such as a family member, carer or other significant person who is willing and able to support the person to make decisions.

 Are you someone who fits this criteria, or do you know someone who does?
 Please contact us at Brain Injury SA to see if we can help.